Trump commutes term of Kardashian-championed drug offender

 Federal courts including the Supreme Court rejected her appeals.
 Court records show she had a motion pending for a reduction in her sentence, but prosecutors were opposed, saying the sentence was in accord with federal guidelines based on the large quantity of drugs involved.

+Kardashian West thanked the president and his team and said Johnson's commutation "is inspirational and gives hope to so many others who are also deserving of a second chance."

+The decision to commute Johnson's sentence was advocated by Kushner and Trump's eldest daughter, Ivanka.
+Others, including White House counsel Don McGahn and chief of staff John Kelly, were less enthusiastic, according to a senior administration official who spoke on condition of anonymity to discuss internal deliberations.

-Associated Press writers Anthony McCartney in Los Angeles, Adrian Sainz in Memphis and Jonathan Lemire in New York contributed.
+Associated Press writers Adrian Sainz in Memphis, Anthony McCartney in Los Angeles, Darlene Superville in Washington and Jonathan Lemire in New York contributed to this report.